kryptos31/FullStackOpen_Submission/part0/diagram.md

-Note right of Browser: The browser starts executing the JavaScript code that requests JSON from the server Browser->>Server: HTTP GET https://studies.cs.helsinki.fi/exampleapp/data.json Server->>Browser: [{ "content": "HTML is easy", "date": "2023-1-1" }, ... ] Note right of browser: The browser executes the event handler that renders the notes to display
+Note right of Browser: The browser starts executing the JavaScript code that requests JSON from the server Browser->>Server: HTTP GET https://studies.cs.helsinki.fi/exampleapp/data.json Server->>Browser: [{ "content": "HTML is easy", "date": "2023-1-1" }, ... ] Note right of Browser: The browser executes the event handler that renders the notes to display
 ```